copper-leaf/ballast/docs/src/orchid/resources/wiki/mental-model.md

 ### Observing Flows

-Now that we have a basic idea of sideEffects, let's apply it to the use-case of observing GPS coordinates from your phone's sensor.
-Since sideEffects do not block the normal Input stream, there's nothing wrong with observing an infinite stream of events in it, so it becomes a simple matter of collecting from the `Flow` and posting all those changes back to the ViewModel.
+Now that we have a basic idea of sideJobs, let's apply it to the use-case of observing GPS coordinates from your phone's sensor.
+Since sideJobs do not block the normal Input stream, there's nothing wrong with observing an infinite stream of events in it, so it becomes a simple matter of collecting from the `Flow` and posting all those changes back to the ViewModel.